wechaty/jekyll/jekyll/_posts/2024-01-17-wechaty-for-non-mainland-wechat-accounts.md

 ## Using Wechaty with a non-mainland China WeChat account

 When scanning to access Wechaty, some international users may find they are still unable to log in.
-This may be due to which version of WeChat your account is registered with. **If your account was created with a non-Chinese Mainland mobile number (numbers not beginning with +86), you are using the international version of WeChat, which has some differences in service.** You can check which type of user you are through Wechat -> Settings -> About -> Terms of Service.
+This may be due to which version of WeChat your account is registered with. **If your account was created with a non-Chinese Mainland mobile number (numbers not beginning with +86), you are using the international version of WeChat, which has some differences in service.** You can check which type of user you are through WeChat → Settings → About → Terms of Service.

 The international version of WeChat does not allow WeChat Web login, so scanning the default service Wechaty login QR will return the message "Service unavailable for this account".